solidiquis/alacpretty/README.md

   // Reads the contents of alacritty.yml to a string content := yamlconf.ReadFileToString()

-  // Set the position of each widget, and arrange in rows row1 := []aui.UIWidget{
+  // Set the position of each widget, and arrange in however
+  // many rows you need.
+  row1 := []aui.UIWidget{
     aui.NewThemeShuffler(0, 0, 25, 10),
     aui.NewFontsizeAdjuster(26, 0, 51, 10),